Beyond location: Four game-changing factors for industrial leasing

 Offset rising industrial real estate rents with your supply chain

-Transportation alone cost US businesses over $1.85 trillion in 2021, according to the 2022 Annual State of Logistics report.
-To put that number into perspective, that's 8% of 2021's $23 trillion GDP.
+Transportation alone cost US businesses over $1.3 trillion in 2022, according to the 2023 Annual State of Logistics report.
+To put that number into perspective, that's more than 5% of 2022's $23 trillion GDP.

 So when it comes to industrial site selection, it's easy to see why identifying the right facility location is the number one rule in real estate.
 But don’t overlook the rest of the equation—transportation, labor and logistics—because in this case, the whole is greater than the sum of its parts.